Contaminated Drinking Water: An Overview

 1.1 Testing Drinking Water For Bacteria

 Public water supplies are directed by the Environmental Protection Agency (EPA).
-The EPA obliges all open water providers to routinely test for bacterial contamination and deliver only water that satisfies the EPA standard for total coliform bacteria in drinking water, which is zero total coliforms per one hundred (100) milliliters of water.
+The EPA obliges all open water providers to routinely test for bacterial contamination and deliver only water that satisfies the EPA standard for total coliform bacteria in drinking water: zero coliforms per one hundred (100) milliliters of water.

 Testing for all potential pathogens would be not too practical and rather costly.
 Still, it is necessary because total coliform is utilized as a sign of water quality as to microbes since it is regularly tracked down in the environment, responds in the natural environment and to treatment in a way like numerous microorganisms, and is generally simple and cheap to test for.